-There are currently 27 businesses in the disciplinary process, with a further 49 within the TMO's Closer Scrutiny protocols.
-Closer Scrutiny is a mechanism used by TMO for enhanced monitoring of accredited businesses where it is felt a compliance breech is probable to occur in the future, or where an accredited business has previously had penalty points awarded.
+There are currently 107 businesses in the disciplinary process.
+There are a number of accredited members under closer scrutiny which is a mechanism used by TMO for enhanced monitoring of accredited businesses where it is felt a compliance breech is probable to occur in the future, or where an accredited business has previously had penalty points awarded.